 As trees begin preparing for winter, they do more than put on a spectacular show of colors; trees also make an important contribution to an on-going ecological system.
 Minerals previously taken into trees are recycled as leaves drop to the ground to announce winter’s approach.
 The leaves decompose and return nutrients to growing trees and plants and add organic materials to the soil.
 As these leaves fall, next spring’s leaves are tightly wrapped in buds.
 When these buds unfurl, they will replenish the air by giving off oxygen and absorbing carbon dioxide.

 For more information, contact the Harlan County Cooperative Extension Service at 606-573-4464.

-Educational programs of the University of Kentucky Cooperative Extension Service serve all people regardless of race, color, age, sex, religion, disability or national origin.
+Jeremy Williams is the Harlan County extension agent for Agriculture & Natural Resources.
+Educational programs of the Kentucky Cooperative Extension Service serve all people regardless of race, color, age, sex, religion, disability or national origin.